 -

-Studies show that spending at least 2 hours a day outdoors can reduce the risk of developing myopia.
+Studies show that a minimum of 2 hours/day outdoors can reduce the risk of myopia.

 Insufficient light